Which of the following is NOT a reason for a business to purchase... | Study Prep in Pearson+

 1

-Understand the purpose of key person life insurance: It is a policy purchased by a business to protect against financial losses that may occur due to the death of a key employee who is critical to the company's operations.
+Understand the concept of key person insurance: Key person insurance is a policy taken out by a business to protect itself against financial losses that may occur due to the death or incapacity of a key employee who is critical to the company's operations.

-Review the options provided in the question and identify the purposes that align with the intent of key person life insurance.
-These typically include compensating for lost profits, recruiting and training a replacement, or paying off business debts caused by the loss of the key employee.
+Review the reasons businesses typically purchase key person insurance: These include protecting the business from financial loss, reassuring lenders and investors about stability, and providing funds for recruiting and training a replacement for the key employee.

-Analyze the option 'To provide retirement benefits to all employees.'
-This does not align with the purpose of key person life insurance, as it is not designed to provide general employee benefits but rather to mitigate specific financial risks associated with the loss of a key individual.
+Analyze the options provided in the question: Evaluate each option to determine whether it aligns with the typical reasons for purchasing key person insurance.

 Watch next